Sjschhabra/Maze-Solving-6-DOF-Robotic-Arm/README.md

 This project showcases a vision-based robotic arm solving a maze with precision using a custom inverse kinematics solver.

-🔹 **Computer Vision & Mapping:** Utilized OpenCV in Python to process live camera feed and applied linear algebra equations to accurately transform coordinates from camera space to robot space.
+🔹 **Computer Vision & Mapping:** Utilized OpenCV in Python to process live camera feed and applied linear algebra equations to accurately transform coordinates from camera space to robot space. amera-to-Robot Space Mapping: Developed a custom transformation function:

+          𝑉 = 𝑂 + 𝑐 ⋅ 𝑅 ⋅ 𝑣

+  where,
+  O (Vector): Translation from the robot origin to the camera origin.
+  R (Square Matrix): Rotation matrix aligning the camera frame with the robot frame. c (constant): Scaling factor to convert pixel coordinates to real-world units. v (Vector): Point in camera space.

 🔹 **Custom Inverse Kinematics:** Developed a geometric inverse kinematics solver for precise end-effector control, ensuring accurate movement along the maze path.
 This was achieved by constraining the last two joint angles, which are typically unnecessary for maintaining the end-effector’s downward orientation.